lorainelab/bioviz/README.md

 * push the branch to to your fork
 * issue a pull request from your branch to master on the team (main) repo

-**Note**: Include the address of your staging site with your pull request.
+**Note**: Make note of your staging site URL in your pull request.

-**Note**: If you deploy following instructions below, edits you make will appear on the staging site automatically.
+**Note**: If you deploy as described below, your edits will appear on the staging site automatically.

 ### Setting up a staging site ###